ingararntzen/timingdocs/docs/source/api/observablemap_api.rst

 Observable Map API
 ========================================================================

-The Observable Map API is common to all objects implementing the :ref:`observablemap`.
+The Observable Map API is common to all objects implementing the :ref:`observablemap` interface.
 This includes :ref:`dataset` and :ref:`sequencer`.